klappi-s/VisualizationSandbox/apl/src_dynamic/README.md

 # APL: src_dynamic — Runtime registry (late-bound by compile-time IDs)

 ## Overview
 Minimal dynamic registry that binds compile-time string IDs to runtime objects with type safety.
 Also exposes a flexible runtime string API.
-The thin, non-templated `VisAdaptorBase` owns the registry and forwards calls.
+The thin `VisAdaptorBase` now only manages/holds a registry pointer; use `get_registry()` to operate on the registry.

 ## Registry design
 - Map-based storage: `std::unordered_map<std::string, void*>`.